Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Comparison of the axial form factors extracted using 4 strategies

 \section{Comparison of the axial form factors extracted using 4 strategies}

-This appendix contains the details of data for the axial form factors obtained from four strategies used to remove ESC: $\{4^{},3^{\ast}\}$, $\{4^{N\pi},3^{\ast}\}$, $\{4^{N\pi},2^{A_4}\}$, and $\{4^{N\pi},2^{\rm sim}\}$.
+This appendix contains the data for the axial form factors obtained from four strategies used to remove ESC: $\{4^{},3^{\ast}\}$, $\{4^{N\pi},3^{\ast}\}$, $\{4^{N\pi},2^{A_4}\}$, and $\{4^{N\pi},2^{\rm sim}\}$.
 The renormalized axial form factors $Z_AG_A$ and $Z_A \widetilde G_P$ and the unrenormalized $G_P$ are given in Tables~\ref{tab:GA-renormalized},~\ref{tab:GPt-renormalized} and~\ref{tab:GP-unrenormalized}, respectively.
-Data for the left hand side of Eq.~\ref{eq:testPCAC}, which by the PCAC relation should equal unity, are presented in Table~\ref{tab:testPCAC}.
+Data for the left-hand side of Eq.~ \eqref{eq:testPCAC}, which by the PCAC relation should equal unity, are presented in Table~\ref{tab:testPCAC}.
 Figure~\ref{fig:affA4COMP} shows the data for $R_{54}$, defined in Eq.~ \eqref{eq:r2ff-GPGA4}, for six ensembles and compares the fits with the four strategies.
-A comparison of three matrix elements that give $\widetilde G_P$, $G_A$, and $G_P$ obtained using the four strategies is shown in Figure~\ref{fig:aff4STcomp} for the $a091m170L$ and $a071m170$ ensembles.
-Each row in Figure~\ref{fig:aff4Npisimcomp} compares the results of the fits obtained using the four strategies to remove ESC.
-The six rows show data for the $a091m170L$ (rows one, three, and five) and $a071m170$ (rows two, four and six) ensembles and the three ratios: $R_{53}$ defined in Eqs.~ \eqref{eq:r2ff-GPGA3}) for two different ${\bm n}^2 = 1$ momentum channels, and for $R_5$ defined in Eq.~ \eqref{eq:r2ff-GP}.
-Fig.~\ref{fig:PPD} shows that the data for $(Q^2 + M_N^2) {\widetilde G}_P(Q^2)$ are almost linear and monotonic versus $Q^2$ on all seven ensembles except at small $Q^2$ for the $\{4,3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ strategies (upper two panels) on the $M_\pi = 170$~MeV ensembles.
+A comparison of three matrix elements that give $\widetilde G_P$, $G_A$, and $G_P$ obtained using the four strategies is shown in Fig.~\ref{fig:aff4STcomp} for the $a091m170L$ and $a071m170$ ensembles.
+Each row in Fig.~\ref{fig:aff4Npisimcomp} compares the results of the fits to data obtained using the four strategies to remove ESC.
+The six rows show data for the $a091m170L$ (rows one, three, and five) and $a071m170$ (rows two, four and six) ensembles and the three ratios: $R_{53}$ defined in Eqs~ \eqref{eq:r2ff-GPGA3} for two different ${\bm n}^2 = 1$ momentum channels, and for $R_5$ defined in Eq.~ \eqref{eq:r2ff-GP}.
+Figure~\ref{fig:PPD} shows that the data for $(Q^2 + M_N^2) {\widetilde G}_P(Q^2)$ are almost linear and monotonic versus $Q^2$ on all seven ensembles except at small $Q^2$ for the $\{4,3^\ast\}$, and to a lesser extent for $\{4^{N\pi},3^\ast\}$, strategy on the $M_\pi = 170$~MeV ensembles (data in the upper two panels).

 \onecolumngrid\hrule width0pt\twocolumngrid